dhicks/comp-HOPOS/04_readme.txt

 itemOne (and do the converse updating as above).
 If both return False, call notifyUser(), (11) above, to see if they are possible duplicates.
-If notifyUser() returns True, then change [1][6]---the empty string--to 'Check me' in both items, add both items to warn set for the manual check CSV, and continue to the next item.
-Otherwise, continue to the next item  until stopIndex is reached, then move to the next item in the secondary loop and run the same process until each item within a starting-character-defined portion of the list is checked.
+If notifyUser() returns True, then change [1][6]---the empty string--to 'Check me' in both items, add both items to warn set for the manual check CSV, append orName to [1][7], and continue to the next item.
+Otherwise, continue to the next item
+until stopIndex is reached, then move to the next item in the secondary loop and run the same process until each item within a starting-character-defined portion of the list is checked.
 Then move to the next item in alphaDict and start all over.

 (16) Call nullStrip(), (6) above, to remove all items from the list identified as duplicates of another, canonical item.

+(17) loop through all output items in FinalList, initializing canName, the canonical name, as item[0].
+For each item, loop through the list of original names in item[1][7] and append [origName, canName] to checkList.
+Then sort checkList.

-(17) Open a destination CSV file as destName+'_output_'+current date/time.
+(18) Open a destination CSV file as destName+'_output_'+current date/time.
 (destName from (3) above.)
 Write a row of column headings.
 Then write the full canonical  family and given names as the first two columns, and [1][0] and [1][1] (primary  and secondary publication totals) to the third and fourth columns.
 Put